Need help? Email the Webmaster

 - Contact the PHL for help with an annual project estimate.
 Alternately visit the PHL Portal where records from past project submissions including annual cost summaries are available 24/7. https://ncifrederick.cancer.gov/Rtp/Lasp/Phl/Portal/.

-- Select the BEGIN REQUEST Link located at the top right of this page to make a NAS blanket/annual budget request to the PHL.
+- Select the blue BEGIN REQUEST Link located at the top right of this page to initiate a blanket/annual budget request to the PHL.

 - Enter a NCI-F project identification (PID) account number.
 This optional field will specify the funding source of the blanket request.
 If this is the first time working with a FNLCR core service such that you lack a valid NCI-F PID, simply leave the field blank as it will become populated during the subsequent approval process.
 Otherwise, enter a valid NCI-F project ID to greatly speed processing.
-If you have more than one source of funding, you must submit separate NAS requests for each.
+If you have more than one source of funding, you must submit a separate NAS request for each source.

 - Enter the Project Authorized Users (REQUIRED).
 This required field allows the PI to specify/list the staff that are authorized to submit work to the PHL on this account.
 Standard practice is to require every submitter have a unique account with documented authorization which facilitates reporting of work request by the various members of the lab group (e.g. different post doctoral fellows).